Court documents: Girls escaped from night of alleged sexual abuse at Priest Lake cabin

 Two girls who said they became ill after drinking alcohol at the cabin and while on a boat with Stubbs accused him of touching them sexually while they were unwell.

-Upon realizing what Stubbs was doing, the girls came up with the plan to take his car "and escape the cabin and his sexual abuse," a court affidavit read, eventually meeting up with one of the girls' mothers in Priest River.
+Upon realizing what Stubbs was doing, the girls came up with the plan to take his car "and escape the cabin and his sexual abuse," a court affidavit read, eventually meeting up with the mother of one of the girls in Priest River.

 Stubbs, who told police the girls were there to help make signs for his wedding, said one of the girls didn't feel comfortable staying there, so they took his car and left, according to court documents.
 He admitted to police that he purchased alcohol while en route to the cabin.